What legal requirements must I consider during Baker job interviews?

 Avoid questions about pregnancy plans, medical history, family obligations, or religious practices.
 Focus on ability to meet job requirements like early morning starts, physical demands of dough handling, and food safety compliance.
 Frame assessments around demonstrated competencies and legitimate job functions rather than personal characteristics or protected class status.

-Common misunderstanding: Making assumptions about candidate capabilities based on appearance or age rather than demonstrated abilities.
 Evaluate all candidates on their actual baking experience, technical knowledge, and ability to perform essential job functions.
-Avoid making judgments about physical capabilities or schedule flexibility based on stereotypes rather than individual assessment and direct questioning about job requirements.
+Avoid making judgements about physical capabilities or schedule flexibility based on stereotypes rather than individual assessment and direct questioning.